 INTRODUCTION

-Tuberculosis (TB) is an infectious disease with various presentations, including a rare extrapulmonary manifestation known as esophageal tuberculosis, which accounts for less than 0.2% of all TB patients[1].
-Further, primary esophageal TB is extremely rare with only a few cases reported in literature.
-Dysphagia or retrosternal pain are among the most common symptoms reported for esophageal TB, but abdominal discomfort, odynophagia, hematemesis and weight loss can also be present[2].
+Tuberculosis (TB) is an infectious disease with various presentations, including a rare extrapulmonary manifestation known as esophageal TB, which accounts for less than 0.2% of all TB patients[1].
+Primary esophageal TB is extremely rare with only a few cases reported in literature.
+Dysphagia or retrosternal pain is one of the most common symptoms reported for esophageal TB, but abdominal discomfort, odynophagia, hematemesis and weight loss can also be present[2].
 The main differential diagnoses are esophageal cancer and Crohn’s disease of the esophagus, both having completely different management options than esophageal TB[3].
 Thus, it is imperative to keep esophageal TB as an important differential diagnosis, particularly in cases of dysphagia[4].
-We present a case of a 25 years old male with esophageal TB mimicking esophageal carcinoma.
+We present a case of a 25-year-old male with esophageal TB mimicking esophageal carcinoma.

 CASE PRESENTATION